ClassicOldSong/Apollo/README.md

 > ***It is highly recommend to remove any other virtual display solutions from your system and Apollo/Sunshine config, to reduce confusions and compatibility issues.***

 > [!NOTE]
-> **TL;DR** Just treat your Artemis/Moonlight client like a dedicated PnP monitor with Apollo.
+> **TL;DR** Treat your Artemis/Moonlight client like a dedicated PnP monitor with Apollo.

 Apollo uses SudoVDA for virtual display.
 It features auto resolution and framerate matching for your Artemis/Moonlight clients.
 The virtual display is created upon the stream starts and removed once the app quits. **If you do not see a new virtual display added or removed when the stream starts or stops, there may be a driver misconfiguration, or another persistent virtual display might still be active.**

 The virtual display works just like any physically attached monitors with SudoVDA, there's completely no need for a super complicated solution to "fix" resolution configurations for your devices.
-Unlike all other solutions that reuses one identity or generate a random one each time for any virtual display sessions, **Apollo assigns a fixed identity for each Artemis/Moonlight client, so your display configuration will be automatically remembered and managed by Windows natively.**
+Unlike all other solutions that reuses one identity or generate a random one each time for any virtual display sessions, **Apollo assigns a fixed identity for each Artemis/Moonlight client, so your display configuration will probably be automatically remembered and managed by your operating system.**

 ## Configuration for dual GPU laptops